John Mark Redmond: Medical career

 Redmond served as a member of the Johns Hopkins faculty for three years as Director of Paediatric Heart and Lung Transplant, Co-Director of the Dana and Albert "Cubby" Broccoli Centre for Aortic Diseases, and Director of the Cardiac Research Laboratories.
 In 1992, Redmond became a Fellow of the Royal College of Surgeons in Ireland (FRCSI).

 Redmond returned to Ireland in 2000.
 He was appointed consultant cardiothoracic surgeon at Mater Misericordiae University Hospital, Our Lady's Children's Hospital, Crumlin, Beacon Hospital and Mater Private Hospital.
 He also performs surgery for the Belfast Health and Social Care Trust in Northern Ireland.

 Redmond is co-founder and co-owner of the Beacon Medical Group, including Beacon Hospital.
 He has served as Medical Director of Beacon Medical Group and Beacon Hospital.

 Charity work

-In 2008, Redmond collaborated with Professor Martin Corbally and the cardiac team at Our Lady's Children Hospital, Crumlin to develop a cardiothoracic surgery training programme at Paediatric Hospital Number 2 in Ho Chi Minh City, Vietnam.
+In 2008, Redmond collaborated with Professor Martin Corbally and the cardiac team at Our Lady's Children's Hospital, Crumlin to develop a cardiothoracic surgery training programme at Paediatric Hospital Number 2 in Ho Chi Minh City, Vietnam.

 Redmond has also worked with Chernobyl Children International, performing surgery on children who developed heart defects as a result of the Chernobyl disaster.